merciba/paquet/README.md

 Paquet is a REST API framework with a specific mission: To get a REST API set up as quickly and effortlessly as possible, with a full suite of production-ready features.
 Paquet was written so that you could use one line and an object structure to spin up a REST API - written entirely in ES6.

-Under the hood, Paquet is simply leveraging [Express](https://expressjs.com) and [Koa](http://koajs.com/) to give you two basic options - one with [generator functions](https://davidwalsh.name/es6-generators) and one in vanilla ES5.
+Under the hood, Paquet is simply leveraging [Express](https://expressjs.com) and [Koa](http://koajs.com/) to give you two basic options - ES6 with [generator functions](https://davidwalsh.name/es6-generators) and ES5.

 ## Table of Contents